valkey-io/valkey-doc/docs/reference/clients.md

 Once you have the list of clients, you can close a client's connection using the `CLIENT KILL` command, specifying the client address as its argument.

 The commands `CLIENT SETNAME` and `CLIENT GETNAME` can be used to set and get the connection name.
-Starting with Redis 4.0, the client name is shown in the
+Starting with Redis OSS 4.0, the client name is shown in the
 `SLOWLOG` output, to help identify clients that create latency issues.

 ## TCP keepalive